drewLo/drewlo.github.io/_posts/2018-09-01-hla-64bit-linux.md

     > The correct command is;
     > `<user>@<user>-GA-770TA-UD3:/usr/local/samples/hla$ hla -lmelf_i386 -v helloWorld`

-  - In short, you want to run the hla binary with the `-lmelf_i386` flag, you can make life easier on yourself by adding an alias to your shell config file (.bashrc):
+  - In short, you want to run hla with the `-lmelf_i386` flag, you can make life easier on yourself by adding this as an alias to your shell config file (.bashrc):

     {% highlight bash %}
     alias hla='hla -lmelf_i386'